-Competency-based education is an outcomes-oriented approach to curriculum design.
-The goal of the outcomes approach is to ensure that students are able to demonstrate the integration and application of the competencies in practice with individuals, families, groups, organizations, and communities.
+The goal of competency-based education is to ensure that students are able to demonstrate the integration and application of the competencies in practice with individuals, families, groups, organizations, and communities.
 In the EPAS, social work practice competence consists of nine interrelated competencies that are composed of knowledge, values, skills, and cognitive and subjective processes, followed by a set of component practice behaviors.
-Competence is demonstrated by the acquisition of knowledge, values, skills, and cognitive processes described in each competency.
-Using a curriculum design that begins with the outcomes, expressed as the desired competencies, Wurzweiler faculty develop the substantive content, pedagogical approach, and educational activities that are expected to provide learning opportunities for students to demonstrate the competencies.
+Competence is demonstrated by the acquisition of knowledge, values, skills, and cognitive and subjective processes described in each competency.
+Using a curriculum design that begins with the outcomes expressed as the desired competencies, Wurzweiler faculty develop the substantive content, pedagogical approach, and educational activities.

 Assessment of student learning outcomes is an essential component of competency-based education.
-Assessment provides evidence that students have demonstrated the level of competence necessary to enter professional practice, which in turn shows programs are successful in achieving their goals.
-Assessment information is used to improve the educational program and the methods used to assess student learning outcomes.
+Student assessments make evident the necessary level of competence to enter professional practice, which in turn shows programs are successful in achieving their goals.
+Evaluative information is used to improve the educational program and the methods used to assess student learning outcomes.

-SECTION II

-CURRICULUM
+SECTION II: CURRICULUM

-A. CURRICULUM DESIGN
+CURRICULUM DESIGN

-The curriculum, anchored in an Ecological and Systems perspective, is organized to conform to the Educational Policy and Accreditation Standards (2008, 2015) of the Commission on Accreditation of the Council on Social Work Education.
-During the first year of study, students complete a year-long generalist practice course, other related courses and a 600 hour supervised field placement, which serve as the foundation of their professional practice, In the second year, students select one of three specialization in an area of social work practice: Clinical Practice with Individuals and Families, Social Group Work or Community Social Work Practice.
-They complete advance level courses and 600 hours in a supervised field placement.
+The Wurzweiler MSW curriculum, anchored in an Ecological and Systems perspective, is organized to conform to the Educational Policy and Accreditation Standards (2022) of the Commission on Accreditation of the Council on Social Work Education.
+During the first year of study, students complete a year-long generalist practice course, other related courses and a 600-hour supervised field placement, which serve as the foundation of their professional practice.
+In the second year, students select one of three specializations in an area of social work practice: Clinical Practice with Individuals and Families, Social Group Work, or Community Social Work Practice.
+They complete advanced level courses and 600 hours in a supervised field placement.

-The goal of Wurzweiler's MSW program is to prepare competent advanced-level practitioners for social work practice.
-The educational program enables students to integrate the knowledge, values and skills of the profession and helps them to develop into competent professionals.
+The goal of Wurzweiler's MSW program is to prepare competent advanced-level practitioners for social work practice and social policy.
+The educational program enables students to integrate the knowledge, values, and skills of the profession and helps them to develop into competent professionals.

 An essential aspect of the curriculum is the emphasis placed on the student's understanding and development of the conscious use of self.
 Students are expected to struggle with various theoretical perspectives in developing their analytic and interventive skills.
-How students use themselves in relation to the individual, family, group, or community, as well as agency and School, is viewed to be of crucial importance in their development as professional social workers.
+How students position themselves in relation to the individual, family, group, or community - as well as to the agency and School - is viewed to be of crucial importance in their development as professional social workers.